Steakhouse-Financial/box/README.md

 - Decrease timelocks (timelocked)
 - `revoke`a timelocked action (cancel it before execution)

-The `owner`is an important role that should be strongly protected, but all critical action can be revoked during a timelock and a compromised curator can be removed by the `owner`.
+The `curator` is an important role that should be strongly protected, but all critical actions can be revoked during a timelock and a compromised curator can be removed by the `owner`.

 ### Feeders
 Direct depositor in the Box are given the role `feeder`
 - `deposit` while the Box is active (not in `shutdown`)
 - `withdraw` available liquidity in normal mode, or all assets during `winddown`

-Notice that a Box holder don't need to be a `feeder`to redeem and transfer a Box token.
+Notice that a Box holder don't need to be a `feeder` to redeem and transfer a Box token.

 ### Allocators (when not in `winddown` mode)
 - `allocate` from the underlying asset to whitelisted tokens (within slippage constraints)